David Bromstad knows good art when he sees it.

 The H&H client has been an artist all his life—a classically trained illustrator by the Ringling College of Art & Design and a Walt Disney World painter and window dresser before making his name on HGTV Design Star.

-That’s why he’s been coming to our Orlando shop for years, where he’s spent hours in H&H tattoo artist Cortni West’s chair, covering his body inch by inch with memorable ink.
-True works of art.
+That’s why he’s been coming to our Orlando shop for years, covering his body inch by inch with memorable ink—true works of art.

 Art has always been a part of my existence.
 It’s something I’ve always gravitated to.

-But after taking Animation as an elective in college, he realized it wasn’t the path for him.
+But after taking animation as an elective in college, he realized it wasn’t his path.

-Computer animation was just getting started, but I didn’t love computers or have an affinity to go into animation that way.
+Computer animation was just getting started, but I didn’t love computers or have an affinity for going into animation that way.
 Plus, I couldn’t imagine drawing the same thing over and over again, day in, day out.
-So I ended up majoring in Illustration where I could paint, draw, sculpt … experiment with all types of art versus just one.
+So I ended up majoring in illustration, where I could paint, draw, sculpt … experiment with all types of art versus just one.

-When he graduated, he winged it.
-He went to work for Disney as a Visual Merchandiser for six months—and hated it.
+When David graduated, he winged it.
+He went to work for Disney as a visual merchandiser for six months—and hated it.
 It wasn’t creative enough for him.
 But his boss saw his talents and put him up for a spot with the Parks Production Company, which dreams up and builds Walt Disney World’s storybook window displays.

-It was a huge transition for me, an experience that taught me the fine art of being perfect.
+It was a huge transition, an experience that taught me the fine art of being perfect.
 Sculptures at Disney are nothing short of immaculate—they can’t have any flaws or marks.
-It was a tough job, but it made me appreciate that, if you don’t have finishing skills in any artistic life, your work isn’t going to look expensive or truly finished.
+It was a tough job, but it made me appreciate that if you don’t have finishing skills in any artistic life, your work isn’t going to look expensive or truly finished.

 It’s no surprise this sense of perfection has since spilled into David’s collection of intricate tattoos.
 Each has meaning.
 Each is well thought out.
 Each was realized at H&H.